Introduction

 2. TM (Transcendental Meditation)

-Here is why it is good for your brain:
+Here is why it is suitable for your brain:

 TM enhances creativity and focus, making it one of the top contenders when deciding which meditation is best for brain performance.